hahuaz/scorp-case-study/README.md

 ## todos

-- you can check the todos with todo tree vs code extension.
+- you can check the todos with "todo tree" vs code extension.

 ## bugs